The Best Scooters for 11 and 12 Year Olds

 If they are a beginner and just want to start doing a few tricks.
 Or perhaps they mainly use their scooter as to get from a to b but may do a few jumps or bash it about a bit on the street than one of the beginner style stunt scooters from Madd gear, Slamm or Grit will be a good choice.

 If they are a regular at the skate park and are using their scooters a lot, it's worth spending a bit more to make sure the scooter lasts.
-Again the Madd gear, Slamm and Grit brands are some good choices but look for the mid range price scooter starting at around £119.
+Again the Madd gear, Slamm and Grit brands are some good choices.
 Other brands may include Lucky, District, Envy and Blunt.

 An advanced scooter rider will probably have a clear idea of exactly what they want so it's worth consulting them.
 Some scooters will start at around £200 plus but they will be designed to be lightweight with extra reinforcement.
 The detail on the design of the scooters will be find on the wheels and bars.